Billie-LS/give_me_cred/README.md

 Supplemental processing and analysis:

 Beyond the scope of the assignment, the author sought to conduct additional analysis of the data obtained; supplemental material script precedes the primary assignment.
+Additionally, the top trained models are saved via pickle and joblib methods to directory 'Resources_models'.
 ___

 ### Original imbalanced data Modeling Analysis with -